-The following image indicates the location of the coin-cell battery and provides a visual representation of the installation procedure.
+The figure indicates the location of the coin-cell battery and provides a visual representation of the installation procedure.

-- 1. Adhere the coin-cell battery in the coin-cell battery slot on the palm-rest and keyboard assembly. - 2.
-Route the coin-cell battery cable through the routing guides on the palm-rest and keyboard assembly. - 3.
-Connect the coin-cell battery cable to the I/O board.
+- 1. Adhere the coin-cell battery to the coin-cell battery slot on the palm-rest and keyboard assembly. - 2.
+Route the coin-cell battery cable as illustrated and connect it to the I/O board.